LOU REED – THE BERLIN WALL OF SOUND

 “Men Of Good Fortune” is illustrated by marching military men, poor peasants and workers on-screen.
 Rich or poor, for better or for worse – and Lou, he just don’t care at all!
 The song is extended to exhibit the magnificent dueling guitar work of Hunter and Reed.
 All of the instruments sound exactly as they do on the album.
 This is a major achievement.
 It wasn’t like seeing the movie version of a book.
 It was as though Lou was reading the book (album) to us in his living room by the fire.

-After the pulsating intro to the druggy “How Do You Think It Feels” sung in the first person of a succinct, articulate drug addict, (“Walking around for five days…cos you’re afraid of sleeping.”) everybody on stage rocks out, including the horn section.
+After the pulsating intro to the druggy “How Do You Think It Feels” sung in the first person of a succinct, articulate drug addict, (“When you’ve been up for five days / hunting around always / Cause you’re afraid of sleeping.”)
+Everybody on stage rocks out, including the horn section.
 During “Oh Jim”, a hateful tale of betrayal another roaring Hunter/Reed guitar exchange ensues.

 The delicate score of “Caroline Says (II)” illustrates the shattering and twinkling of broken glass in slow motion, and an almost soothing, shimmering ambiance during the lines, “She put her fist through the window pane – It was such a funny feeling.”
 Then comes a cool musical chill during the line “It’s so cold in Alaska” as Caroline, peacefully blacks out, leaving us ‘comfortably numb’.